KonstantinosPetrakis/PatentInspector/README.md

 PatentAnalyzer is a tool for analyzing patent data.
 It's written in Python and uses the Django framework.
 Its priority is to be easy to use and provide a good user interface.
 It's also designed to be easily extensible.

+You can use PatentAnalyzer in the following URL, please note that our resources are limited: https://patentanalyzer.csd.auth.gr/

 ## Run for development (postgis has dependencies varying by OS)
 ```bash
 python -m venv venv